chuckersjp/coreos-haproxy/README.md

 no telling how long it will take to stand up the cluster.
 It is provided here as a convience in the `role/coreos-haproxy/tasks` directory.

+# Acknowledgements
+Special thanks to Christian Hernandez for his initial work on this found at https://github.com/christianh814/openshift-toolbox/